reactioncommerce/reaction-docs/developer/contributing.md

 ### Here's what to expect when you make a pull request to Reaction

-As soon as pull requests are pushed, [BitHound](https://www.bithound.io/github/reactioncommerce/reaction), [CircleCI](https://circleci.com/gh/reactioncommerce/reaction) and [Synk](https://snyk.io/) run automated tests.
-All checks should pass successfully to ensure:
+As soon as pull requests are pushed, automated test are run to ensure:

 -   All linting rules pass without errors or ignores.
 -   Dependencies are not failing.